evandeilton/OptimalBinningWoE/README.md

 OptimalBinningWoE offers the following main functionalities:

-1. Optimal binning for categorical and numerical variables
+1. Optimal binning for categorical and numerical variables;
-2. Weight of Evidence (WoE) calculation
+2. Weight of Evidence (WoE) calculation;
-3. Automatic selection of the best binning method
+3. Automatic selection of the best binning method;
-4. Data preprocessing, including handling of missing values and outliers
+4. Data preprocessing, including handling of missing values and outliers;

 ## Supported Algorithms